-- Promote a positive and welcoming image - Provide a platform for new thinking, novel approaches to design and knowledge exchange - Ensure that young engineers engage more closely with our professional institution at an early stage in their careers

-- Encourage a more diverse population to join the building services profession - Establish a link with CIBSE Council - Promote building services engineering to school and university students - Guide young engineers towards a long term career in building services
+- Promote a positive and welcoming image. - Provide a platform for new thinking, novel approaches to design and knowledge exchange. - Ensure that young engineers engage more closely with our professional institution at an early stage in their careers. - Encourage more women to join the building services profession. - · Establish a link with CIBSE Council. - Promote building services engineering to school and university students. - Guide young engineers towards a long term career in building services.